Gulivertx/cbatmo/README.md

 * New Charts to display the last 12 hours of data
 * Charts can now be change to see data for other measure (click the value of which you want to see the chart)

+***The design of the frontend is still not adapted to be responsive and would be done in a next release.
+Because this, if you want to use another screen resolution or do not have the same module as mine (MAIN, OUTDOOR, INDOOR, RAIN and WIND) you will get mess and have to adapt the CSS code to match with your screen.***

 ## Development
 This project is a Web APP write in Javascript with **ReactJS, Redux** for the frontend and **ExpressJS** for the backend.